 Patients identified as Ineligible in BADBIR did not have the same levels of effectiveness and were at between 2-3 times increased risk of developing SAEs in the first 12 months following initiation of biologic treatment compared with Eligible patients, similar to previous findings1.
 Psoriasis patients enrolled in clinical trials of biologics are not representative of real-world patients, particularly those categorised as Ineligible in the present study (higher BMI, more patients aged >70, and a greater number of comorbidities).
 Clinicians should be mindful of these differences when counselling patients on biologic treatment initiation based on evidence from clinical trials.
 All trials should publish their full protocol and justify the eligibility criteria selected; this would provide clinicians with a better understanding of the impact the trial results will likely have on their patients.

-Author Contributions Study concept and design: Mason, Barker, Smith, Hampton, Lunt McElhone, Warren, Griffiths and Burden.
-Acquisition; analysis; and interpretation of data: Mason, Barker, Smith, Hampton, Lunt McElhone, Warren, Griffiths and Burden.
-Drafting of the manuscript: Mason, Barker, Smith, Hampton, Lunt McElhone, Warren, Griffiths and Burden.
-Critical revision of the manuscript for important intellectual content: Mason, Barker, Smith, Hampton, Lunt McElhone, Warren, Griffiths and Burden.
+Author Contributions Study concept and design: Mason, Barker, Smith, Hampton, Lunt, McElhone, Warren, Griffiths and Burden.
+Acquisition; analysis; and interpretation of data: Mason, Barker, Smith, Hampton, Lunt, McElhone, Warren, Griffiths and Burden.
+Drafting of the manuscript: Mason, Barker, Smith, Hampton, Lunt, McElhone, Warren, Griffiths and Burden.
+Critical revision of the manuscript for important intellectual content: Mason, Barker, Smith, Hampton, Lunt, McElhone, Warren, Griffiths and Burden.
 Statistical analysis: Mason and Lunt.
 Obtained funding: Not applicable.
 Administrative, technical, or material support: Not applicable.
 Study supervision: Lunt, Griffiths and Burden.

 Funding